 Car Next Door allows you to rent out your car when you aren’t using it to a community of approved and trusted borrowers.

 You’ll earn money for the time your car is rented, and the distance borrowers drive.
-For every kilometre a borrower drives in your car, you’ll be paid 25c.
+For every kilometre a borrower drives in your car, you’ll be paid your chosen distance rate.
 This would more than the cover the 15.41c/km running costs of the Toyota Corolla above, leaving a little extra in the kitty to cover your own driving.

 You set your own hourly and daily rates, with this income going a long way towards offsetting your car's standing costs.
 In fact, the average owner makes around $3,500 a year, drastically reducing the cost of owning a car.